-Explore the key tools available to Azure developers.
+Explore the key services available to Azure developers.

 2h 1m • COURSE

-You'll learn Azure development skills with these experts
+You'll learn how to utilize development skills on the Microsoft Azure cloud with these experts.

-Jesse Liberty is an independent software developer, consultant, and author.
+Matt Milner is an independent consultant, web developer, and trainer.

 Mike Benkovich is a former Microsoft evangelist and current software architect.